DannyFreecs/HashWithTasks/README.md

 # HashWithTasks
 University project where there's an input file with a text, and the result of the program will be the hash-code of the text.
-The program using a task farm approach for better performance.
+The program using a c++ task farm approach for better performance.